HaaLeo/publish-vscode-extension/README.md

 ## Usage

-To use the GitHub Action, you need to [reference the action](https://help.github.com/en/actions/automating-your-workflow-with-github-actions) in your workflow file.
+To use the GitHub Action, just [reference the action](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow#referencing-actions-in-your-workflow) in your workflow file.

 ### Example